 When trying to determine the ideal dog food for your puppy, consult your vet for the best advice.
 Excessive protein can be harmful and unnecessary, causing the puppy's bones to develop far too quickly, which can result in abnormal formation of joints leading to arthritis as the dog grows older and be dependent on joint supplements for dogs.

 When should you switch your puppy's food to adult dog food?

-Depending on what breed your puppy is, most dogs typically will continue growing through the first two years.
-Consult a veterinarian to gauge your puppy's body condition score so you can identify the best time for you to switch from puppy food to adult dog food.
-Your vet can also help with determining food portions and with the kind of nutrients and calories your pet will require.How can you choose the best adult dog food for your pet?
+Depending on your puppy breed, most dogs will continue growing through the first two years.
+Consult a veterinarian to gauge your puppy's body condition score to identify the best time for you to switch from puppy food to adult dog food.
+Your vet can also help determine food portions and the kind of nutrients and calories your pet will require.

-While buying dog food, pay attention to what is mentioned on the description.
+While buying dog food, pay attention to what is mentioned in the description.
 Terms like "All Stage Food" mean that the dog food formula may contain more phosphorus and fat than the quantities required by your dog.
-Also read through the composition mentioned on the package so you’re aware what ingredients have been used to prepare the formula and determine if that is the best for your pet.
+Also, read through the composition mentioned on the package, so you know what ingredients have been used to prepare the formula and determine if that is the best for your pet.
 Consult your veterinarian to determine what food is ideal for your dog's needs.

 Teach Your Dog To Eat Dry Food

 Your dog may not want to eat dry food.
 If it does this, take it to the veterinarian first.
 Give them a complete check-up.
 It is vital as picky eating could symbolize a severe problem.
 In case your dog's nature is like that, you need to take a few steps to change your pet's eating habits.
 The steps include buying premium quality dry food and feeding the dog per a schedule.
 You can also adjust the diet of the dog over time.